Stephen Lloyd Cook: Career

 Prior to joining the VTS faculty in 1996, Cook served on the faculty of Union Theological Seminary at Columbia University in New York City for four years.
 He did his doctoral training in Old Testament at Yale University after having completing the M.Div. degree at Yale's Divinity School, where he also served as an instructor and fellow.
 His undergraduate work was at Trinity College, Hartford, Connecticut, where he graduated with honors as a religion major in 1984.

-Stephen has served in several capacities as an officer of the Society of Biblical Literature, most recently as a Regional Coordinator for the guild.
+Cook has served in several capacities as an officer of the Society of Biblical Literature, most recently as a Regional Coordinator for the guild.
 He is also the Corporation Representative for Virginia Seminary to the American Schools of Oriental Research and a member of such other professional societies as the Anglican Association of Biblical Scholars and the Catholic Biblical Association.
-He is in high demand around the country as a lecturer, seminar speaker, and workshop leader.
+He has been in high demand around the country as a lecturer, seminar speaker, and workshop leader.